alexyuriev/zdotfiles/README.md

 gitup                          | syncs up all branches of a repo against remote gitprompt                      | Displays git repo name and a current branch.
-Useful for putting into prompt (PS1) of a shell per-type-editor                | Dynamically switches the editor depending on the argument of the file to edit randompass                     | generates a random password show-my-external-ipv4          | Returns an IPv4 address of the system running it as seen by Google DNS sre-sign-debian-package        | Signs a Debian package because debsig is just awful
+Useful for putting into prompt (PS1) of a shell per-type-editor                | Dynamically switches the editor depending on the argument of the file to edit evince-mc                      | Evince wrapper that places Evince window into a specific location randompass                     | generates a random password show-my-external-ipv4          | Returns an IPv4 address of the system running it as seen by Google DNS sre-sign-debian-package        | Signs a Debian package because debsig is just awful